harshadk99/deception-remote-mcp-server/README.md

 * **`ask_about_me`**: Dynamic Q&A based on comprehensive resume data with 13+ question categories
 * **`okta_admin_password_reset`**: Simulates admin reset of user passwords with special handling for sensitive accounts
 * **Cybersecurity-themed UI**: Professional landing page with security-focused design
-* **Auto-populating playground links**: One-click access to AI playground with your server pre-configured (uses JavaScript to automatically encode the SSE endpoint URL)
 * **REST and SSE endpoints**: Multiple access methods for broader coverage

 ## 🧪 Test It with CURL